Resources

 Using this calculator is a huge time-saver.
 It gives you a precise hourly rate and take-home pay estimate.
 You can put in your income goal, planned expenses, billable hours, and tax rate.
 Then, it tells you the rate needed to meet your income target.

 Do yearly reviews to adjust for inflation.
 Make seasonal changes based on demand.
 Slowly raise your rates to find the best price.
 When clients doubt your rate, show them your value.
 Use standard industry rates to back your pricing.
-Also, keep checking and adjusting your rate as needed using a pay calculator.
+Also, keep checking and adjusting your rate using a pay calculator as needed.

 Don’t lower your rate unless you cut down work too.
 Share the value you bring.
 Clarify how your rate is linked to your goals and expenses.
 Know your worth and the industry’s average rates.
 This will help you stand by your pricing.

-Get in touch with us directly for a free initial consultation, and we can help diagnose what problems you have.
+If you need further help beyond this contractor pay calculator, contact us directly for a free initial consultation, and we can diagnose your problems.

 Disclaimer: Many of the comments above are general in nature and anyone intending to apply the information to practical circumstances should seek professional advice to verify the applicability to their own circumstances.
 Whilst every effort has been made to ensure the accuracy of this calculator, the results should be used as an indication only.
 It doesn’t take into account all circumstances and they are neither a quote or guarantee of your rate as a contractor.